allandequesne/CCNP/README.md

 ## What You'll Find Here

 Within this repository, you'll discover a collection of networking lab projects covering a diverse range of networking topics.
-These projects are not simulations; they are tangible and practical experiences, meticulously documented to help you grasp the nuances of each setup.
+These projects are not simulations; they are tangible and practical experiences, documented to help you grasp the nuances of each setup.
 From routing and switching to security and virtualization, each project is designed to provide hands-on insights.

 ## How You Can Benefit